From Clearissa Coward’s Command Center – A Cozy Lifestyle with Clearissa Coward

 7 Tips For Maintaining A Lush Spring-Like Garden All Summer

 Spring has come and gone and if you love gardening as much as I do, you miss her already.
 Gone are the lovely temperatures of 80 & 85 degrees.
 They have been replaced with temperatures of 90 and above.
-Also gone is the much-needed daily or at least weekly rain showers.
-And, more than I, guess what misses these temps and those showers more…my garden.
+Some days reaching the three digit mark.
+Uggh!!!
+Also gone is the much-needed daily or at least weekly rain showers (unless it’s torrential and storms).
+And, more than I, guess what misses those spring-time temps and those showers…my garden.
 It’s this time of year that gardening becomes a chore for me and not as much fun as it is during the spring and fall.
-So, to help me and you too, get through the hot, dog days of summer, let’s find some ways to keep our gardens spring-time fresh during the hot days of summer.
+So, to help me and you too, get through the hot, dog days of summer, I have found some ways to keep our gardens spring-time fresh during the smoldering days of summer.

 There are affiliate links within this post.
 However, all opinions and ideas are my own.
 Clicking on and using the links to purchase products does not increase your cost at all.
 I appreciate your support.

 We can have that lush spring-like garden during the summer, but it requires some planning and some work.

 According to Better Homes & Garden (BHG), a 2-inch-deep layer of mulch over your soil is one of the best things you can do for your garden.
 The mulch blankets the ground, shielding the soil from the sun.
 This keeps it cooler and your plant roots are happier and prevents moisture loss from evaporation as well.
 I refresh my mulch twice a year.
 It also make the flower beds look so clean.
 You can read more from BHG here.